Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Abstract

 \section{Abstract}

-We show that the closed 3-manifold invariants of G. Kuperberg constructed from an involutive Hopf algebra $H$ can be extended to invariants of balanced sutured 3-manifolds endowed with a representation of the fundamental group into the automorphism group of $H$.
-These invariants are computed from a sutured Heegaard diagram via some form of Fox calculus and, provided $H$ is $\Z$-graded, they can be twisted to define polynomial invariants.
-Whenever $H$ is an exterior algebra, we show that the twisted invariant computes twisted Reidemeister torsion via Fox calculus.
+We study Kuperberg invariants for sutured manifolds in the case of a semidirect product of an involutory Hopf superalgebra $H$ with its automorphism group $\Aut(H)$.
+These are topological invariants of balanced sutured 3-manifolds endowed with a homomorphism of the fundamental group into $\Aut(H)$ and possibly with a $\Spinc$ structure and a homology orientation.
+We show that these invariants are computed via a form of Fox calculus and that, if $H$ is $\N$-graded, they can be extended in a canonical way to polynomial invariants.
+When $H$ is an exterior algebra, we show that this invariant specializes to a refinement of the twisted relative Reidemeister torsion of sutured 3-manifolds.
+We also give an explanation of our Fox calculus formulas in terms of a particular Hopf group-algebra.